kalaondr/node-slate-test/source/includes/trip-api.md

 > The above call returns 204 No Content success HTTP status code.

 This endpoint is used to cancel a booked trip.
-Only trips that have departure in more than 24 hours can be cancelled currently - this is a subject to change at any time.
+Only trips that have departure more than 24 hours in the future - this threshold is a subject to change.

 ### URL path